InnerSourceCommons/InnerSourcePatterns/dedicated-community-leader.md

 ## Context

-- Company A is a large and old company.
+- The company is a large and old company.
 It has no prior experience in Open Source or other, community based working models.
-The company culture is best characterized as a classical top down management style - it is generally at odds with community culture.
+The company culture is best characterized as a classical top-down management style - it is generally at odds with community culture.
-- While there are supporters and a sponsor in top level management, middle management in company A is not yet sold on InnerSource.
+- While there are supporters and a sponsor in top level management, middle management in the company is not yet sold on InnerSource.
-- Management has provided a limited budget to fund a part time community leader, only.
+- Management has provided a limited budget to fund a part time community leader only.
 - The initially selected community leader has little or no prior experience with the Open Source working model.
 - The initially selected developer community leader does not have an extensive network within the company.